Physics-Informed Neural Operator for Learning Partial Differential Equations

 \subsection{Derivatives of neural operators}

-In order to use the equation loss $\Lpde $, one of the major technical challenge is to efficiently compute the derivatives $D(\G_\theta a) = d(\G_\theta a)(x)/dx$ for neural operators.
-In this section, we discuss three efficient methods to compute the derivatives of neural operator $\G_\theta$ as defined in \ref{eq:G}.
+In order to use the equation loss $\Lpde $, one of the major technical challenges is to efficiently compute the derivatives $D(\G_\theta a) = d(\G_\theta a)/dx$ for neural operators.
+In this section, we discuss three efficient methods to compute the derivatives of the neural operator $\G_\theta$ as defined in \eqref{eq:G}.

-\paragraph{Numerical differentiation.} A simple but efficient approach is to use conventional numerical gradients such as finite difference and Fourier gradient \citep{zhu2019physics, gao2021phygeonet}.
-These numerical gradient methods are fast and memory-efficient: given a $n$-points grid, finite difference requires $O(n)$ and Fourier method requires $O(n\log n)$.
-However, they face the same challenges as the corresponding numerical solvers: finite difference methods require a fine-resolution uniform grid; spectral methods require smoothness and uniform grids.
+\paragraph{Numerical differentiation.} A simple but efficient approach is to use conventional numerical derivatives such as finite difference and Fourier differentiation \citep{zhu2019physics, gao2021phygeonet}.
+These numerical differentiation methods are fast and memory-efficient: given a $n$-points grid, finite difference requires $O(n)$, and the Fourier method requires $O(n\log n)$.
+These methods are agnostic to the underlying more.
+It can be applied to the neural operator with Graph layer \ref{def:kernel} or Fourier layer \ref{def:fourier} or neural networks such as UNet.

+However, the numerical differentiation methods face the same challenges as the corresponding numerical solvers: finite difference methods require a fine-resolution uniform grid; spectral methods require smoothness and uniform grids.
 Especially.
-These numerical errors on the gradient will be amplified on the output solution.
+These numerical errors on the derivatives will be amplified on the output solution.